awslabs/mountpoint-s3/README.md

 There's still a lot of stuff to be done.
 Feel free to contribute.

-- Currently the mount function blocks until the filesystem is unmounted externally.
-Actually it should run in a background task and return some handle that provides a way to unmount.
+- Currently mounting a filesystem by calling `mount` blocks until the filesystem is unmounted externally.
+Actually it should run a background task for the filesystem and return some handle that provides a way to unmount.
 It should also unmount if the process terminates.
-- The session run loop calls readv which can block the scheduler.
-It either needs to be run on it own single thread scheduler or should be ported to event based I/O of the new Rust rtio.
-Hopefully it'll support reading from a fd.
-It Probably won't support indirect writes (via iovecs), so it's open how data can be composed to a single write without copying.
+- The session loop calls readv which can block the scheduler.
+It either needs to be run on it own single threaded scheduler or should be ported to event based I/O using the new std::rt::io.
+Hopefully this will support reading from a fd.
+It probably won't support indirect writes (like iovecs), so it's open how data can be composed to a single write without copying.
-- Interrupting an operation isn't handled yet.
+- Interrupting a filesystem operation isn't handled yet.
-- Posix lock operations aren't properly dispatched yet.
-However this is rarely needed, since the kernel provides local locks automatically and there operations are only used if you want to synchronize with something else.
+- Posix lock operations aren't dispatched yet.
+However these are rarely needed, since the kernel provides local locks automatically and these operations are only used if you want to synchronize with something externally (like NFS does).
 - Using `fuse_*_out` in the results of `Filesystem` methods doesn't look right.
 These native structs should be hidden from the public interface.

 In general, search for "TODO" or "FIXME" in the source files to see what's still missing.